bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/branding-engine.rst

 Deployment
 ~~~~~~~~~~

-As known from the general application :ref:`deployment`, you have the
+As detailed in the general application :ref:`deployment`, you may deploy
-possibility to also deploy Branding resources within an :ref:`app.zip
+Branding resources within an :ref:`app.zip <deployment-prepare>` in
-<deployment-prepare>` under :file:`config/branding`.
+:file:`config/branding`.

 ::